helen-lehrer/programming-language-suggester/README.md

 * `Javascript`
 * `C#`
 * `Ruby`

-Each form submission displays one result with information about that language and a link leading them to more information.
+Each form submission displays one result with information about that language and a link leading them to more information from official documentation sources.
 ---

 ### Setup/Installation Requirements